ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-8.md

 ## Instructions
 Convert the output `<div>` into a Bootstrap card with proper structure (card container, body, title, and text).

+## ✅ Check
+1. Open your webpage in a browser
+2. You should see a Bootstrap card where your output area used to be
+3. The card should have a clean border, padding, and professional appearance
+4. Open Chrome DevTools (F12) and check the Console tab for any errors
+5. If the card doesn't appear styled, check that you're using the correct Bootstrap card classes

 ---

 **Next:** Level 9 - IDs and Testing